Plutonomicon/cardano-transaction-lib/doc/test-utils.md

 Particular values can be constructed with utility functions, as demonstrated in the [ContractTestUtils example](../examples/ContractTestUtils.purs) (see `mkAssertions`).

-An example on using defined checks in the tests is an [assertions test suite](../test/Plutip/Contract/Assert.purs).
+An example for using checks in the tests is [here](../test/Plutip/Contract/Assert.purs).

 All the functions require `Labeled` arguments, that can be constructed with `label` function; or `noLabel`, if descriptive names in error messages are not needed.